-I/O module to assist with consuming data from files
+I/O module to assist with consuming data from files.
+All functions use the inp_ prefix.

 Functions